Provider: Michelle Tobin, MA, LMHC, PMP

 • I must follow the duties and privacy practices described in this notice and give you a copy of it.

-• I will not use or share your information other than as described here unless you tell me I can in writing.
+• I will not use or share your information other than as described in this notice unless you tell me I can in writing.
 If you tell me I can, you may change your mind at any time.
 Let me know in writing if you change your mind.

-As a Licensed Mental Health Counselor in Washington State, I adhere to both federal HIPAA regulations and Washington State laws, which provide additional privacy protections for your health information.
-Specifically:
+The Privacy Rule requires me to describe any state or other laws that require greater limits on disclosures.
+As a Licensed Mental Health Counselor in Washington State, I adhere to both federal HIPAA regulations and Washington State laws, which provide stricter privacy protections for your health information:

-• Minor's Rights: I comply with all Washington State laws regarding the privacy and consent of minors (RCW 71.34).
+• Minor's Rights: I comply with all Washington State laws regarding the privacy and consent of minors, including the right of minors age 13 and older to consent to outpatient behavioral health treatment without parental disclosure in certain circumstances (RCW 71.34).

-• Court Orders and Subpoenas: I will only disclose your health information in response to court orders and subpoenas when legally required, and I will protect your privacy to the fullest extent possible (RCW 70.02).
+• Court Orders and Subpoenas: I will only disclose your health information in response to court orders and subpoenas when legally compelled, protecting your privacy to the fullest extent possible under Washington law (RCW 70.02).

 • Electronic Information and Telehealth: I will protect your health information shared through electronic exchanges and telehealth sessions in accordance with Washington State regulations (RCW 70.02).